sachin3098/MLP-project-Last-term/README.md

 # MLP-project-Last-term
-This is last term machine learning project. it is in form of  a Kaggle competition held between IITM students.
+<p>This is last-term machine learning project. it is in form of  a Kaggle competition held between IITM students.</p>

 <p><b>Situation:</b></p>
 <p>Somato company want to predict the rating of a recipe from the comments of users.</p>